 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.

-Where does this lead to?
-Level 3 Health - HEA 301 Teacher in charge: Ms Charles
+Level 3 Health - HEA 301 Ms Charles